jakelime/pptmaker/readme.md

 PPMK is a basic GUI for generating wafer map reports

-## Set up guide
+## Detailed guide

 ### How to use version control

-Read the full guide here: [git & ssh helper](https://github.com/jakelime/guide-git-ssh/).
+Refer to detailed guide here for [git & ssh](https://github.com/jakelime/guide-git-ssh/).

 ### Using `MacOS`